The Faraway Paladin: Light novels

 The series is written by Kanata Yanagino and illustrated by Kususaga Rin.
 It began serialization online in May 2015 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Overlap, who has published four volumes since March 2016 under their Overlap Bunko imprint.
 J-Novel Club licensed the series for English publication.

 Manga

 A manga adaptation with art by Mutsumi Okuhashi has been serialized online via Overlap's Comic Gardo website since September 25, 2017.
-It has been collected in ten tankōbon volumes.
-J-Novel Club is also publishing it in English.
+It has been collected in fourteen tankōbon volumes.
+J-Novel Club is also publishing the manga in English.